Unboxed-Software/solana-course/content/serialize-instruction-data.md

 Each program, however, only has one entry point.
 You would instruct the program on which of these functions to run through the instruction data.

-You would also include in the instruction data any information the function needs in order to execute properly, e.g. an inventory item’s id, a player to transfer inventory to, etc.
+You would also include in the instruction data any information the function needs in order to execute properly, e.g. an inventory item’s ID, a player to transfer inventory to, etc.

 Exactly *how* this data would be structured would depend on how the program was written, but it’s common to have the first field in instruction data be a number that the program can map to a function, after which additional fields act as function arguments.